Ion Croitoru: Satan's Choice Motorcycle Club

 Kenneth Murdock, a hitman, has claimed he was hired by the Musitano brothers to kill Croitoru but instead chose to spare his life.
 Murdock was given a list of four men to kill by his employers, Pasquale "Fat Pat" Musitano and his younger brother Angelo "Ang" Musitano.
 Murdock was to kill Johnny "the Enforcer" Papalia, the boss of the Papalia Mafia family; Carmen Barillaro, the right-hand man to Papalia; Mario Parente, the president of the Outlaws' Hamilton chapter, and finally Croitoru.
 The Musitano brothers wanted Croitoru killed because of his connections with the Hells Angels as they feared that he might allow the Angels to establish more influence in Hamilton at their expense.
-At the time, the Hells Angels had no chapters in Ontario, through their national president Walter Stadnick lived in Hamilton.
+At the time, the Hells Angels had no chapters in Ontario, though their national president Walter Stadnick lived in Hamilton.
 Additionally, Croitoru had started to work for the rival Luppino family, which "Fat Pat" Musitano regarded as a betrayal.
 Murdock assassinated Papalia on May 31, 1997, and on killed Barillaro on July 23, 1997.
 On August 20, 1997, Murdock knocked on the door of Croitoru's house to tell him: "John, I've been sent here to kill you.
 But I'm not going to do it".
 Croitoru was left speechless for a moment before thanking Murdock.
+Unknown to the Musitano brothers, Murdock was a friend of Croitoru and could not bring himself to kill him.
 Shortly afterwards, Murdock was arrested on unrelated charges of extortion for the Musitano family, and while in police custody, the detectives played audio tapes of the Musitano brothers mocking and laughing at him, which inspired him to turn Crown's evidence and testify against his former employers.

 While Croitoru was awaiting trial for the bombing, the Hamilton branch of Satan's Choice was shut down after an informant gave the police information about the gang's involvement with drug dealing and extortion.
 On April 16, 1998, the police raided the Satan's Choice Hamilton clubhouse.
 The gang's clubhouse was confiscated and the club's national leadership decided to disband the Hamilton chapter.
 Croitoru's attempt to transfer over to the Toronto chapter was rejected as it was felt that he was a loose cannon who was a liability for Satan's Choice.
 Croitoru got in a fight in Hamilton with another former Satan's Choice member, "Jimmy Rich", on January 13, 1998.
 A police officer saw Croitoru punch Rich in the face and arrested Croitoru for assault.
 In addition to the assault charge, Croitoru was charged with extortion from an unrelated incident as well as carrying a concealed weapon and breaking the conditions of his release following the police station bombing.